- The nature and characteristics of organizational and consumer markets

 Students may conduct research as part of their coursework in this class.
-Instructors for the course are responsible for ensuring that student research projects comply with College policies on ethical conduct for research involving humans, which can require obtaining Informed Consent from participants and getting the approval of the Douglas College Research Ethics Board prior to conducting the research.
+Instructors for the course are responsible for ensuring that student research projects comply with College policies on ethical conduct for research involving humans, which can require obtaining informed consent from participants and getting the approval of the Douglas College Research Ethics Board prior to conducting the research.

 At the end of the course, the successful student should be able to:

-- For consumer markets
+- For consumer markets through

-- For organizational markets:
+- For organizational markets through

-- For consumer markets
+- For consumer markets through

-- Explain how to manage and analyze customer satisfaction.
+- Analyze and manage customer satisfaction.